 Civil unrest and political tension

 Since the (practical) end of the Korean War in 1953, the Korean Peninsula has been divided by a demilitarised zone (DMZ) separating the DPRK in the north and the Republic of Korea (ROK) in the south.
-Peace is maintained under an armistice agreement but the two Koreas are still technically at war and inter-Korean relations are very tense.
+Peace is maintained under an armistice agreement but the two Koreas are still technically at war and inter-Korean relations are tense.

 The security situation on the Korean Peninsula could deteriorate further with little warning.
 The DPRK has conducted underground nuclear tests and ballistic missile tests, increasing tensions in the region.
 The DPRK regularly makes aggressive statements against neighbouring countries, including Australia, especially during annual ROK/US military exercises.
 These routine and scheduled military exercises usually take place in February/March and August/September.
 Further military and rhetorical provocations by the DPRK and responses by other countries are possible.